-For this month, we also created a dot density map to help understand the actual employment change.
+Figure 2: For this month, we also created a dot density map to help understand the actual employment change.
 Each dot corresponds to the gain (blue) or loss (orange) of 100 jobs.
-Explore our dot density map in full here

 - Non-metro areas gained 344,468 jobs from July to August, increasing the non-metro employment 1.8% from the previous month.
 Overall, non-metro employment is still down 3.4% compared to February 2020.

 - Metro areas gained 2,387,493 million jobs from July to August, increasing the metro employment 1.9% from the previous month.
 Overall, employment in metro areas is still down 7.3% compared to February 2020.

 After rural America added only 96,000 new jobs in July, the jobs numbers from August seemed to suggest that the recovery was regaining steam, as rural employment increased by 344,468 jobs.
 Yet, a closer look at the industries driving growth in August (especially in government, retail, professional services, leisure and hospitality, education, and health) suggests that the recovery may be weaker than the impression that the top-line employment numbers give.

 Between July and August, increased government hiring caused an entire quarter of overall growth in payroll employment.
 This hiring came from two sources.
 First, the federal government hired temporary Census workers to aid the final push of this fall’s Census count.
 Second, state and local governments increased hired staff for the start of the school year.